natstar93/natstar93.github.io/_posts/2015-05-14-the-calm-before-the-storm.markdown

 </ul>

 I've already learnt not to take this advice lightly, and that everyone, without exception, needs to take it seriously!

-So let's address the first point, the one about giving up your life and all that...